webexpo/tool1/README.md

 Tool 1 relies on package [transltr](https://cran.r-project.org/package=transltr)
 to support multiple languages.
 Translations (and related metadata) are stored in `intl/`.
-To updates its content, call
+To update its content, call

 ```r
 .intl()
 ```

 This sources `.scripts/find-text.R` and updates all underlying translations files.
-See this script for details.
+See that script for details.

 Tool 1 further supports translation of ordinal numbers.
 Each supported language requires an `ordinal_rules_*()` function.
 For example, English